MilesCranmer/BorrowChecker.jl/README.md

 You can disable BorrowChecker.jl's functionality by setting `borrow_checker = false` in your LocalPreferences.toml file (using Preferences.jl).
 When disabled, all macros like `@own`, `@move`, etc., will simply pass through their arguments without any ownership or borrowing checks.

-You can also set the _default_ behavior from within a module:
+You can also set the _default_ behavior from within a module (make sure to do this at the very top, before any BorrowChecker calls!)

 ```julia
 module MyModule